-One cannot help but ask how is it possible that drivers’ most frequent complaints such as POOR UNSUSTAINABLE BASE RATES, unlimited shift hours, unfair deactivation policy (which leave drivers with zero job security), or the fact drivers must pay Uber’s GST cut have never been addressed by Uber here is Victoria for more than a year now?!
+One cannot help but ask how is it possible that drivers’ most frequent complaints such as POOR UNSUSTAINABLE BASE RATES, unlimited shift hours, unfair deactivation policy (which leave drivers with no job security), or the fact drivers must pay Uber’s GST liabilities have never been addressed by Uber here in Australia for more than a year now?!

 Uber’s “loud” calls for more drivers to take part in the “roundtable” meetings is a new development, one which the RSDU (Ride Share Drivers United) consider directly related to our 4 organised Log-OFF protests events to date and the overwhelming national media coverage these events generated.

 Unfortunately RSDU is of the view that the so called “roundtables” meetings are still just a media lip service, a charade designed to break any chance of drivers unionization and collective actions.
-So we call on members to please treat them accordingly.
+We therefore call on members to treat these meetings accordingly.